-Last week in part four of this series on Making Impact Work for Startups, we discussed how to think about ESG in markets and customer segments through ‘Product/Impact’ Fit—this post is part five - so if you haven’t already, we recommend you read part one first.
+Last week in part four of this series on Making Impact Work for Startups, we discussed how to think about ESG in markets and customer segments through ‘Product/Impact’ Fit—this post is part five.
+To see the entire playbook with a full background on using Founder Institute's For Progress impact metrics framework, we recommend you start at part one.

 You have got your team initially engaged and onboard with your impact initiative.
 Now, you have to maintain that momentum.
 This comes in two parts.
 One: your team has to remain active and approving of your impact process.
 Two: your team has to see that their company reflects its impact goals.